 What is the best health insurance for expats in Brazil

-In order to find which one is the best health insurance in Brazil for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Portugal, alongside other parameters.
+In order to find which one is the best health insurance in Brazil for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Brazil, alongside other parameters.

 How much does healthcare cost in Brazil

 As the public healthcare system is free the costs below are representative of the costs within the private sector.